awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

 # Creating an OTA Update with the AWS CLI<a name="ota-cli-workflow"></a>

-To create an OTA update with the AWS CLI you:
+When you use the AWS CLI to create an OTA update, you:

 1. Digitally sign your firmware image\.